Stanford warns public about bogus coronavirus breathing test, calling it 'misinformation'

 The AP also reported that the World Health Organization has continuously updated their social media platforms to debunk false claims about the coronavirus.
 The WHO Philippines on Feb.
 7 sent a tweet knocking down the claim about drinking water to avoid getting the virus.

-British citizens have been warned not to fall for the bogus advice by the United Kingdom’s Department of Health and Social Care, the Daily Telegraph reported Friday.
+British citizens have been warned not to fall for the bogus breathing test advice by the United Kingdom’s Department of Health and Social Care, the Daily Telegraph reported Friday.

 CLICK HERE FOR COMPLETE CORONAVIRUS COVERAGE